-The biennial Integrated Water Quality Monitoring and Assessment Report was released in draft form by the DEP in the spring of 2019 and will be finalized for submission to the U.S. Environmental Protection Agency.
-The 2018 report found that as many as 40 percent of Pennsylvania’s 85,000 miles of rivers and streams are impaired for various uses.
+The most recent biennial Integrated Water Quality Monitoring and Assessment Report was released in draft form by the DEP in the summer of 2020 and will be finalized for submission to the U.S. Environmental Protection Agency.
+The 2020 report found that as many as 30 percent of Pennsylvania’s 85,000 miles of rivers and streams are impaired for various uses.

 Being included in this list may mark the beginning of the process to develop a recovery plan for the river.

 The impairment declaration came years after sickness of smallmouth bass in the lower 98 miles of the Susquehanna and other types of pollution were discovered in the river.
 The mighty Susquehanna and her keystone fishery, the smallmouth bass, drew national attention in 2005 when young fish were dying and others had lesions.